Do Topical Retinoids Increase Sensitivity to the Sun?

 2. Photoallergy: Photoallergy is an allergic reaction that develops several days after sun exposure7

-The three main retinoids do not appear to cause phototoxicity or photoallergy, which therefore means that they would not cause drug-induced photosensitivity.
+Three of the four main retinoids do not appear to cause phototoxicity or photoallergy, which therefore means that they would not cause drug-induced photosensitivity.

 - Tazarotene: The package insert provided with the medication tazarotene states that tazarotene does not induce phototoxicity or photoallergy3

 - Adapalene: The package insert for a 0.1% adapalene gel states that 0.1% adapalene does not induce phototoxicity or photoallergy.
-In addition to not causing drug-induced photosensitivity, according to this package insert, adapalene does not cause an increased risk of normal sunburn either.9
+In addition to not causing drug-induced photosensitivity, according to this package insert, adapalene does not cause an increased risk of normal sunburn either.10

 Side note: The Food and Drug Administration (FDA) has reported that isotretinoin (Accutane®), which is a retinoid that is taken orally, may lead to photosensitivity.
-So, keep in mind that although tretinoin, tazarotene, and adapalene do not cause drug-induced photosensitivity, isotretinoin may cause the skin to be more sensitive to the sun.7
+So, keep in mind that although tretinoin, tazarotene, and adapalene do not cause drug-induced photosensitivity, isotretinoin may cause the skin to be more sensitive to the sun.8

 Retinoids Cause Skin Irritation - Does This Increase Susceptibility to Sunburn?